Wayside-Publishing/clever-php/docs/Api/CoursesApi.md

-Returns the sections for a course
+Returns the sections for a Courses

 ### Example